SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Configuration of the Controller Mode automation

-If you click on the button "Controller...", a new dialog will open up, where you can select predefined Modes for your connected hardware controller.
+If you click on the button "Controller...", a new dialog will open up where you can select predefined Modes for your connected hardware controller.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Automation%20Editor.JPG)

 You can choose the context with the first two dropdown menus, for example 1. when no simulation is running or 2. when you are in a given simulator and there in a practice session.
 Then you select the *Modes* (see the documentation for [Plugins & Modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes) for more information), which will be automatically activated for this context.
 Please note, that more than one mode will only make sense, if you have more than one hardware controller connected, and when each mode only use one of these hardware controllers exclusively.

+### Configuration of Audio Routing

+If you click on the button "Audio...", a new dialog will open up where you have full control over audio related input and output settings.
+This is a complex topic and is only needed in very special configurations, like VR headsets, streaming setups.
+See the [dedicated documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#audio-routing) for more information.

 ### Themes & Colors